Releasing an Animal

 Release Fees

-DUE TO OVERWHELMING DEMAND AND LENGTHY WAIT TIMES, WE ARE CURRENTLY NOT ACCEPTING OUT-OF-COUNTY RELEASE REQUESTS.
+DUE TO OVERWHELMING DEMAND AND LENGTHY WAIT TIMES, WE ARE CURRENTLY NOT ACCEPTING OUT-OF-COUNTY RELEASE REQUESTS (except for north Pacific County).

 Releasing Litters of Puppies or Kittens